Hannah-A-S-Adjei/Mastering-Heavy-Forwarder-Configuration-in-Splunk/README.md

 <h2>Execution Steps</h2>
 Configure Receiving on Indexers and Search Head:
 Navigate to "Settings" and proceed to "Forwarding and Receiving".
-Initiate the configuration of receiving by selecting the appropriate option.

 <p align="center">